reidmorrison/symmetric-encryption/docs/configuration.md

 data encryption key is stored locally on the file system since it has been secured by encrypting it with the AWS KMS Customer Master key.

-Symmetric Encryption creates a new Customer Master Key in AWS KMS so that it can be managed and rotated directly from within the AWS KMS management interface.
+Symmetric Encryption creates a new Customer Master Key in AWS KMS in every AWS Region and for every environment so that they can be managed and rotated directly from within the AWS KMS management interface.

 #### AWS Dependencies